d4x337/reloaded/README.md

 Thank you  Paola, Camilla, Frederique and Kim <3

-Donating
+Contributing
 --------

-You can contribute also with Direct donations in order to improve and accelerate developments.
-Transfer to:
+You can contribute publicly with causal and name to:

 NL48 ABNA 0459 2935 32
 or
 IT18E0760105138231481831485

+or Anonymously with Bitcoin

-Anonymous Bitcoin donations may be sent to: TBD
+may be sent to:

 Copyright (c) 2013-2019 Davide Gonnella, released under the [New BSD License](https://github.com/d4x337/reloaded/tree/master/LICENSE).